Port Macquarie may not be as famous as Cairns or other beach towns on the east coast of Australia, but it has so much to offer, it perhaps should be.

 From camel rides on the beach at sunset, to koalas in hospital, many of the activities are things you won’t find anywhere else either.

-So, dip your toes in the waters or Port Macquarie and see what exciting adventures await!
+So, dip your toes in the waters and discover what the best things to do in Port Macquarie really are!

 If you like beaches then Port Macquarie will definitely no disappoint.
 The town runs for miles along the coast and has boatloads of beaches from huge to small.
 You can go and take a walk and not come back for hours, or enjoy the water and head out for a swim.
 Just be sure you go to the right beach for each, as some are not great for swimming (look for patrolled beaches with lifeguards as people have drowned here each year).